crhall-writing/crhall-writing.github.io/_poems/self-portrait.md

 but so much more you can handle, apparently
 and if you act none the wiser, oh, what a sin

-for we expect that lacking of frontal cortex
+for we expect that the lacking frontal cortices
 from the men who surround you, your brothers
 cousins, roommates, coworkers, classmates
 they need time to compensate lack of wisdom